 Motions and Pretrial Hearings

 After discovery, both sides may launch motions to resolve legal issues before trial.
-These can include motions such as motions to exclude certain evidence.
-For instance, a defendant may argue that the pedestrian was partially at fault for crossing outside a crosswalk.
-Your attorney’s job is to counter these efforts by clearly highlighting the driver’s negligence.
+These can include motions to exclude certain evidence or limit what is admissible at trial and for what purpose.

 Pretrial hearings also give the judge an opportunity to encourage settlement discussions or clarify procedural matters.
 At this stage, an attorney evaluates the defense’s evidence and determines whether the case is strong enough to go before a jury or if a favorable settlement can still be negotiated.